o-oconnell/mp4grep/README.md

 * Although transcription takes some time, mp4grep is multithreaded on separate inputs.
 You can transcribe multiple audio files more quickly if you transcribe them simultaneously.

 ### Why should I not use mp4grep?
+* You are using a language or dialect that a Vosk model does not exist for (mp4grep still finds keywords pretty well, so it could still be useful)
 * You aren't technically allowed to download a copy of the audio/video you want to search.
-* If you are using a language that is not supported well by a Vosk model, or you need high transcription accuracy for an English accent that a neural network does not exist for (mp4grep still finds keywords pretty well, so it could still be useful)
 * mp4grep doesn't work in your Linux environment (please open an issue!)
 * Transcription accuracy is too low (please raise an issue with [Vosk on Github](https://github.com/alphacep/vosk-api)!)